-The team at the University Pain Medicine Center is highly skilled in evaluating the pain and other symptoms you experience after an automobile accident and offer comprehensive treatments to restore your overall function and good health.
+The team at the University Pain and Spine Center is highly skilled in evaluating the pain and other symptoms you experience after an automobile accident and offer comprehensive treatments to restore your overall function and good health.

-The team at the University Pain Medicine Center has extensive experience handling both the medical and legal complexities of automobile injuries.
+The team at the University Pain and Spine Center has extensive experience handling both the medical and legal complexities of automobile injuries.
 Throughout your treatment, they maintain your records to support a legal case involving the accident.